 When nutrients are ingested they have not technically entered the body.
-The digestive tract is merely an internalized conduit that connects the mouth to the anus (see Figure 2.1 ).
+The digestive tract is merely an internalized conduit that connects the mouth to the anus (see FIGURE 2.1).
 Substances in the digestive tract are technically still outside of the body until they are absorbed across the membrane linings of this system.
 Once absorbed across the membranes of the digestive tract, the nutrients have officially entered the body and can be transported via blood and lymph throughout the body.
 Because most foods are too large to be absorbed, they first must be broken down into smaller pieces via digestion.

 Digestion is the process of breaking down ingested food through mechanical and enzymatic activity so that it can be absorbed into the body.
+The remainder of this digestion The process of breaking down ingested foods into their basic units in preparation for absorption by the cells of the gastrointestinal tract.

-The remainder of this section will discuss the various parts of the gastrointestinal system and their function in nutrient digestion and absorption.
+section will discuss the various parts of the gastrointestinal system and their function in nutrient digestion and absorption.